cacaiocamp/joyOSCMapper/README.md

 };
 ```

-The full OSC address is composed with the name of the joycon (/joycon+0..n, based on the order of connection) added with the OSC tag of the input pressed, followed by the argument with the value of the input.
+The full input OSC messages are composed with the name of the joycon (/joycon+0..n, based on the order of connection) added with the OSC tag of the input pressed, followed by the argument with the value of the input.
 So, for example, if I press the up/X button on the first joycon connected the full OSC message sent will be ```/joycon0/upX 1.0```.

 With the exception of the motion data, all OSC messages are sent only when a change on the input value occurs.
 The joycons are updated in a 66.67hz frequency, receiving the latest state for all inputs every 15ms.
 Therefore, thats the same rate in which **joyOSCMapper** can send OSC messages and the ideal fps for the aplication (rounded up to 67).